 Special Considerations for Free Camping in Utah

-Similar to BLM and Forest Service Land across the country, stay limits are imposed across all public land in Utah, so every 14 days you must move camp 25 miles from where you were.
+Similar to Bureau of Land Management and Forest Service Land across the country, stay limits are imposed across all public land in Utah.
+That means every 14 days you must move camp 25 miles from where you were.
 In some areas, special permits are required for overnight camping, even when it’s free.
 Grand Staircase Escalante operates on an overnight permit system that visitors must obtain to stay within the monument.